Baku Baku Animal

-Baku Baku, released in Japan as is a 1995 falling block puzzle video game developed and published by Sega for arcades.
-It is Sega's first network compatible PC game.
-A Sega NetLink compatible version of the game was also announced, but never released.
-The Japanese onomatopoeia "Baku Baku" roughly translates to "Chomp Chomp".
+Baku Baku, released in Japan as is a 1995 puzzle video game developed and published by Sega for Japanese arcades.
+It was later ported to the Sega Saturn, Game Gear, and Microsoft Windows, with the latter version being Sega's first network-compatible PC game.
+A Sega NetLink-compatible version of the game was also announced, but never released.
+The Japanese onomatopoeia "Baku Baku" roughly translates to "Chomp chomp".

 Plot

 The King is hosting a competition to hire a royal zoo keeper for his daughter's numerous pets.
 The main character, Polly, must fight her way through other applicants to earn the position.
-Each opponent has an intro dialogue with different responses based on if you win or lose.
+Each opponent has an intro dialogue with different responses based on if the player wins or loses.

 Bug: "How lucky, my opponent is only a little girl!"

 Polly: "Hmph!
 How rude!
 I'll show you who's the weak one!"